nedzen/linked-blog-starter-md/publish/get-project-id-account-id-and-token-vercel.md

 ---
-title: "How to get Project/Account ID and Token from Vercel"
+title: How to get Project/Account ID and Token from Vercel
 ---
 1. Go to your Project settings, you'll want to copy the project id (Project Settings > General > Project Id).
 Save this for later.
 ![[vercel-project-id.png]]